True Wealth Review 2023 – Cheapest Robo-Advisor

 Once you answer these questions (it will take you two or three minutes), you will get your portfolio.
 For instance, here is mine after answering them:

 It is an interesting portfolio.
-It makes quite a lot of sense to the general public.
-Based on my answers, I can understand why they would choose this portfolio.
+It makes quite a lot of sense to the general public, and based on my answers, I can understand why they would choose it.
 However, for me, it is not aggressive enough.

 However, the default portfolio is not an issue because you can customize the portfolio!
 Customization is a great thing about True Wealth!
 You have great freedom in customizing your investment portfolio!

 First, you can configure each of the asset classes.
-For instance, you can remove all the bonds, real estate, and natural resources.
-Or you can increase the allocation of bonds or have more cash.
+For instance, you can remove all bonds, real estate, and natural resources.
+You can also increase the allocation of bonds or have more cash.

 In my case, I set the portfolio to the maximum amount of stocks (99%).
 You can choose the portfolio that suits your needs the most.
 They always keep 1% cash at a minimum to help rebalance and pay fees.